fbpx Skip to content

-Buddha explained that our mental continuum is perpetual, a ceaseless cycle of consciousness; whereas our physical bodies are exceedingly fragile and impermanent.
-In reality, we are travellers bound for our future lives.
-This world is not our eternal home.
-By understanding the nature of our mind and consequently the existence of past and future lives, we will gain a broader and wiser perspective on our life and on what comes next.
+Buddha explained that our mental continuum is perpetual, a ceaseless cycle of consciousness, whereas our physical bodies are fragile and impermanent.
+In reality, we are travellers bound for future lives.
+This world is not our permanent home.
+By understanding the nature of our mind and the existence of past and future lives, we gain a broader and wiser perspective on our life and on what comes next.

-Through gaining insights into these fundamental Buddhist beliefs we become more peaceful, live with greater purpose and chart a course for future happiness and success.
+Through gaining insights into these fundamental Buddhist beliefs, we can become more peaceful, live with greater purpose and chart a course for future happiness and success.

 The Teacher